llctrautmann/GAILAB/README.md

 To get started with this project, please follow the instructions below:

 1. Clone the repository to your local machine.
-2. Install the required dependencies and libraries as specified in the documentation.
+2. Install the required dependencies and libraries as specified in the toml file.
 3. Obtain the audio datasets for training and evaluation.
 Ensure that the dataset files are stored in the appropriate directory (`data/`).
 4. Run the training script or notebook to train the self-supervised machine learning model on the audio datasets.
 5. Use the trained model to approximate the phase component of the audio signals and generate reconstructions by running the provided reconstruction script or notebook.